Understanding Ratio and Proportion in 11-Plus Mathematics

 Understanding Ratio and Proportion

 Ratio and proportion are fundamental concepts in mathematics that help us compare quantities and solve problems in various contexts.
-In the 11-plus mathematics curriculum, mastering these concepts is essential for success in entrance exams.
+This topic is essential for 11-plus mathematics and aligns with the KS2 curriculum.

 Simplifying Ratios

 To simplify a ratio, divide both sides by their greatest common divisor (GCD).
-For example, to simplify the ratio 8:12:
+For instance, the ratio 4:8 can be simplified by dividing both numbers by 4, resulting in 1:2.

 Worked Example